CrazyMadHacker/ElkStackDeployment/README.md

 ![](Images/Line1805.png)

 After entering your information into the Filebeat configuration file, navigate to the /etc/ansible directory and run: `ansible-playbook filebeat-playbook.yml webservers`

+Then, run: curl http://10.0.0.8:5601.
+This is the address of Kibana.
+If the installation succeeded, this command should print HTML to the console.